MrAFirm/Shape-Area-Calculator/README.md

 # Shape-Area-Calculator
-A calculator for area of shapes in C++
+A calculator for area and volume of shapes in C++